litnomad/admin-dashboard/README.md

 # Admin Dashboard Design

-Built based on the application of knowledge accumulated to create a structured and responsive layout based on a dashboard example.
+Built with the application of knowledge to create a structured and responsive layout that mimics a dashboard.

 Theme:
 - Basic, minimal